Empathy and Error Logging

 It's really easy to write code like this without thinking about it.
-Some condition fails, you catch an exception, and then you log.
+Some condition fails, you catch a local exception, and then you log.
 But there's no context here, and it's difficult to know where to start debugging the problem.

 # Reproducible logging.error("Failed to enroll user %s in course %s", user.id, course.id)

 Ok, now we know what user and course it failed with.
 So we can just go to the production database, extract information about that user and course, copy that information to our local dev environment, and figure out what things affect enrollment eligibility...